Providence Willamette Falls Medical Center: Details

 The 143 licensed hospital bed center is accredited by The Joint Commission and employs over 750 people, with over 300 doctors with privileges.
-Services at the 243000 ft2 facility include general surgical and medical, ICU, an emergency department, birthing center, hospice, obstetrics, MRI and CT imaging, and oncology among others.
+Services at the 243000 ft2 facility include general surgical and medical, ICU, an emergency department, birthing center, hospice, obstetrics, child and adolescent psychiatry, MRI and CT imaging, and oncology among others.
 In addition to the main hospital, the group operates a medical clinic in Canby and an immediate care center in Oregon City.
-The hospital is a non-profit organization managed by a 15-person board of directors.
+The hospital is a not for-profit organization managed by a 15-person board of directors.

 In 2006, the hospital had a net loss of $48,000 on gross patient revenues of $138 million with $1.5 million in charity care.
 In 2007, the center staffed 91 hospital beds and had 137,325 outpatient visits, as well as 27,432 emergency department visits.
 That year there were 1,447 surgeries and 1,115 babies born at the hospital.